Achievable logoAchievable logo

 *Promptly typically means as soon as possible, but no later than 30 days after the event.

-Another similarity with denial - the state administrator must fulfill these three obligations for a suspension or revocation to take effect:
+As with denial, the state administrator must meet these three requirements for a suspension or revocation to take effect:

 • Appropriate prior notice to the applicant